vimeo/groupcache/README.md

 A `Galaxy` is a grouping of keys based on a category determined by the user.
 For example, you might have a galaxy for Users and a galaxy for Video Metadata; those data types may require different fetching protocols on the backend -- separating them into different `Galaxies` allows for this flexibility.

+Each `Galaxy` contains its own cache space.
+The cache is immutable; all cache population and eviction is handled by internal logic.

-### Hotcache
+### Maincache vs Hotcache

+The cache within each galaxy is divided into a "maincache" and a "hotcache".

+The "maincache" contains data that the local process is authoritative over.
+The maincache is always populated whenever data is fetched from the backend (with a LRU eviction policy).

-In order to eliminate network hops, portion of the cache space in each process is reserved for especially popular keys that the local process is not authoritative over.
+In order to eliminate network hops, a portion of the cache space in each process is reserved for especially popular keys that the local process is not authoritative over.
 By default, this "hotcache" is populated by a key and its associated data by means of a requests-per-second metric.
 The logic for hotcache promotion can be configured by implementing a custom solution with the `ShouldPromote` interface.

 ## Step-by-Step Breakdown of a Get()